MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-dashboards.md

 1. In Intelligent Order Management for your organization, at the bottom of the left navigation pane, select the area switcher, and then select **settings**.
 1. Under **Inventory visibility**, go to the **Index and reservation** section.
 1. On the **Feature management** tab on the right side, turn on the **OnHandMostSpecificBackgroundService** option.
 This setting ensures that data flows from the Inventory Visibility service into Intelligent Order Management, so that it can be consumed by the dashboard.
-Please note that turning this flag off after the dashboard is functional, will cause the dashboard displaying incorrect information as the data is picked up from the time the flag is turned on and will not consider the prior data before the flag was turned off.
+Note that turning this flag off after the dashboard is functional, will cause the dashboard displaying incorrect information as the data is picked up from the time the flag is turned on and won't consider the prior data before the flag was turned off.

     Next, you must enable Microsoft Power BI Insights.